Clann na nGael GAA (Roscommon): History

 The Clann na nGael club was formed in 1936 when the clubs of Drum and Clonown amalgamated.
 Clann na nGael (also known as Clann) won their first ever county title, the Junior Championship, in 1940, and were promoted to Senior status.
 However, after an unsuccessful period at senior level, the club reverted to Junior in 1945.
 The club battled on and in 1954 won a second Junior Championship.
 That win was significant as it regained senior status, a ranking that Clann has not relinquished since.

 Three Minor Championships were won in succession (1957–1959) and those young players, along with survivors from the 1954 side, went on to form the senior team that was to make history.
 In 1960, Clann na nGael commenced a run of success that brought seven County Senior League Titles in succession as well as five O'Rourke Cups.
 In addition, the Roscommon Senior Football Championship was captured for the first time.

 Clann made their first-ever appearance in a Roscommon Senior Football Championship final in 1961 and made it a double day by beating Elphin.

 A second county senior title was brought home in 1966 following another final win at the expense of Elphin.
 Clann lost to Castlerea in the 1967 championship but bounced back again in 1970 to claim title number three.

 The senior county final of 1971 was again lost to Castlerea and then followed a few transitional years for the club.

 The first juvenile title was won in 1969 at Under-13.
 This was followed by an Under-14 title in 1970 and Minor titles in 1973 and 1974.
 Again, those wins were of major importance as the teenagers of those years went on to play major roles in the future of the club.

-Clann na nGael reached the senior county final of 1976 and upset the odds by beating a much fancied Roscommon Gaels side, who were county and Connaught Champions at the time, and runners-up the previous year for the All-Ireland club crown.
+Clann na nGael reached the senior county final of 1976 and upset the odds by beating a Roscommon Gaels side who were county and Connaught Champions at the time, and runners-up the previous year for the All-Ireland club title.

-Since then Clann have gone from strength to strength.County senior titles were won in 1976, 1977, 1979, 1981 and 1982.
+Since then, Clann na nGael won senior county titles won in 1976, 1977, 1979, 1981 and 1982.